Volunteering in Papua New Guinea

 Each community has its own taboos surrounding class, status, and custodianship of areas, and this differs between provinces and villages.
 The passing down of cultural artefacts, skills and customs is complex, and there are intricate rules around taboos and beliefs.
 General taboos include never stepping over food or pointing at someone, especially when in conversation – this can be perceived as gossiping about that person.
 Most people point with their chin - not their finger.
 There are many taboos in Papua New Guinean cultures around gender and sexuality.

-The dominant religion among Papua New Guinea is Christianity, followed by indigenous beliefs.
+The dominant religion in Papua New Guinea is Christianity, followed by indigenous beliefs.

-For Australians interested in volunteering in Papua New Guinea, we recommend patience, and a conservative and sensible approach.
-Comfortable, modest clothing is recommended, and while larger cities are less conservative, volunteers are recommended to blend in, rather than stand out.
+Comfortable, modest clothing is recommended.
+While larger cities are less conservative, volunteers are recommended to blend in, rather than stand out.

 Language